localdevices/libre360/README.md

 This project is built around raspbian, but can likely be deployed on almost any linux flavor.

 If you wish to test and develop code, we recommend establishing a Miniconda environment.
 When deploying on a raspberry pi, you can skip this part.
+To deploy on a pi, [here is a set of instructions](provisioning/setup_pi.md)
 ```
 conda env create -f environment.yml
 ```